What is “social customer service”?

 Do – Be Available 24/7

 Social media is like New York, it never sleeps.
 The human Richter scale of exasperation hits its zenith about 4.5 minutes into waiting for a complaint or query to be answered.
 Social platforms offer the nifty, real-time ability to snap up these missives and show your customer they have your ear and that you’re working towards a swift and satisfactory resolution.
 If your operations simply cannot stretch to round–the–clock cover, consider engaging an outsourced partner or, at the very least, clearly state your contactable hours and estimated times for response – and then stick to them.
-It sounds obvious, but make sure you are available on the platforms that your customers use and that your brand’s activity is appropriate.
+Make sure you are available on the platforms that your customers use and that your brand’s activity is appropriate.
 Not all platforms are created equal.

 Do – Choose The Right People